-IX.E.2.c.
+IX.E.2.b.
 Evaluation of student performance is provided during distance laboratory experiences.

-An individual who meets the minimum qualifications of a program faculty member is responsible for instructing, assessing, and documenting students' competencies during laboratory experiences.
-Examples of distance laboratory experiences may include, but are not limited to, virtual, simulation, remote, or training kit-based instruction.
+An individual who meets the minimum qualifications of a program faculty member is responsible for instructing, documenting, and assessing students' competencies during laboratory experiences.
+Examples of distance laboratory experiences may include, but are not limited to, virtual, simulation, remote, or skills training kit-based instruction.

-Subsection 3 - Ratios
+Subsection 3 Ratios

 IX.E.3.
-Distance education ratio of students to faculty does not exceed 25 to 1.
+Distance education course ratio of students to faculty does not exceed 25:1.

-Deviation from the stated ratio must demonstrate that the student-teacher ratio appropriately supports faculty-student interaction, facilitation of interaction among students, and interaction with curriculum to ensure course learning objectives are met.
+Deviation from the stated ratio must demonstrate that the student-to-teacher ratio appropriately supports faculty-to-student interaction, facilitation of interaction among students, and interaction with curriculum to ensure course learning objectives are met.

-Subsection 4 - Faculty training
+Subsection 4 Faculty training

 IX.E.4.a.
-Distance education faculty are trained in effective distance education instructional methods.
+Distance education faculty are trained in distance education instructional methods.